 Marjie is an actor-dancer-singer in New York City.
-In January 2018, she created, produced, and starred in her cabaret debut honoring Judy Garland, What Would Judy Do?, directed by Michael Pesce, at The Duplex Cabaret Theatre in downtown Manhattan.
-After a successful sold-out premiere, she was invited to bring the show home to Minnesota, and in September and October, she performed the show to more sold-out audiences at Bryant-Lake Bowl & Theater in Minneapolis and The Reif Center in Grand Rapids, hometown of both she and Judy.
-Twice this year, she was the featured jazz singer at events at the Museum of the City of New York, and this winter will be featured in a leading role in an episode of Investigation Discovery’s The Deadliest Decade.
-Marjie has assisted choreographer Brandon Powers with movement on several productions, including Arden/Everywhere: The As You Like It Project, a re-framing of the Shakespearean play into the context of today's refugee crisis directed by Jessica Bauman at BPAC; the 2017 New York Musical Festival production of The Goree All-Girl String Band, directed by Ashley Brooke Monroe; and as the Associate Choreographer and featured dancer on the upcoming feature film What Are We?, directed by Jonah Feingold.
+In January 2018, she created, produced, and starred in her solo cabaret debut honoring Judy Garland, What Would Judy Do?, directed by Michael Pesce, at The Duplex Cabaret Theatre in downtown Manhattan.
+After a successful sold-out premiere, she brought the show home to Minnesota in September and October and performed to more sold-out audiences at Bryant-Lake Bowl & Theater in Minneapolis and The Reif Center in Grand Rapids, hometown of both she and Judy.
+Twice this year, she was the featured jazz singer at events at the Museum of the City of New York and is currently playing Judy Haynes in Irving Berlin’s White Christmas at La Comedia Dinner Theatre in Ohio.
+Marjie has previously assisted choreographer Brandon Powers with movement on several productions, including Arden/Everywhere: The As You Like It Project, directed by Jessica Bauman at BPAC; the 2017 New York Musical Festival production of The Goree All-Girl String Band, directed by Ashley Brooke Monroe; and as the Associate Choreographer and a featured dancer on the upcoming feature film What Are We?, directed by Jonah Feingold.
 She has performed in three original immersive productions in New York, including Kerrigan-Lowdermilk's The Bad Years, and in a core season production at Busch Gardens Williamsburg.
 She studies acting with Jayd McCarty at The Studio / New York and regularly collaborates with Jennifer Jancuska + The BringAbout to help develop and activate new musicals with a synthesis of movement, instinct, and language.

 Marjie began performing at a young age in northern Minnesota and took her dreams to the East Coast to earn her B.A. in Dance and Human Rights from Barnard College of Columbia University, where she studied acting with Rob Bundy and Rebecca Guy and worked with modern choreographers Twyla Tharp, Larry Keigwin, Sidra Bell, and Katiti King.
 She also spent cherished time abroad studying performing arts, international politics, and language in Senegal, New Zealand, and Paris.